Drinking and Driving Zero Tolerance

 I wrote this article back in 2004.
 Since then the B.C. government has enacted the Immediate Roadside Prohibition (IRP) program, reducing the blood alcohol concentration (BAC) threshold for sanctions from 80 mg% to 50 mg%.
 In addition, the federal government implemented mandatory alcohol screening for any driver in December 2018.

 The IRP is much easier for police to administer and I suspect that caused a significant drop in the number of criminal code impaired driving charges.

-There have been 7,405 IRPs issued in B.C. between January and July, 2020 and ICBC reports that impaired driving is a factor in between 20 and 25% of collisions.
+There have been more than 2,800 IRPs issued in B.C. between January and March, 2021 and ICBC reports that impaired driving is a factor in between 20 and 25% of collisions.

 In 2004 I observed that using alcohol helps drivers make poor decisions.
 Of course, the decision of importance to us all is "do I drive, or have I had too much?"
 This is a decision that should be simple, if you drink don't drive, and the law should reinforce that.

 The Graduated Licensing Program (GLP) for new drivers requires exactly that, a zero BAC.
 If you drive after consuming any alcohol, you will be prohibited from driving for 12 hours if caught.
 Should your BAC be over 50 mg% you will be treated like all other drivers and once this information reaches the Superintendent of Motor Vehicles, GLP drivers can expect to receive another prohibition.